yanina-nas/yanina-nas/README.md

 - 💬 Ask me about a sophisticated algorithm you'd normally expect from someone with a CS degree.

-- 🦾 In my previous life I was a professional rower with academical background in medicine.
+- 🦾 In my previous life I was a professional rower with academic background in medicine.

 - 🌱 I’m currently learning web development, machine learning, and competitive programming.